LucaBlanchi/postgres-buddy/README.md

 # postgres-buddy
-A simple Node.js service that enhances PostgreSQL functionality, introducing scheduling and reactivity to notifications.
+A simple Node.js service that enhances PostgreSQL, introducing scheduling and reactivity to notifications.

 ## Configuration
 To connect to your PostgreSQL database, add a dbConfig.js file to the root of the project with the following content: